elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

 ![aggregate economic activity peaks before start of a contraction/recession, trough before start of a expansion](/images/ec-250/business-cycle.webp)

+A _trough_ is the low point in a business cycle and a _peak_ is the high point.

 A severe recession is called a depression.
 Sequence from one peak to the next is called the business cycle.
 Properties include:

 1. Fluctuations of aggregate economic activity